 A statute of limitations is a limitation on when you can file your lawsuit.
 Now, you can file your lawsuit whenever you want to.
 The question is whether the court will dismiss it when the other side files in motion to dismiss, because you didn’t file within the appropriate time.

 What Happens if You File Outside of the Statute?

-On the other hand, if you file outside of that period, then your case will be dismissed.
-Now do not get this mistaken for how long you have to file your appeal.
+If you file outside of that period, then your case will be dismissed.
+Now, do not get this mistaken for how long you have to file your appeal.
 After the first denial, you have 180 days to file your denial appeal letter to the insurance company.
 That’s a lot shorter than three years.
 So please don’t mistake what I’m talking about here.
 Those are two very different things.

 Just to recap, your ERISA disability statute of limitations is the time within which you have to file an appeal after the final adverse decision is made from the insurance company.
 This is usually three years.
 It usually begins from the date of that final decision or three years from the date of when the proof of loss or continuing proof of loss was requested.